mgtaylor119/deep-learning-challenge/README.md

   - I was able to achieve the target model performance of >75%.

 - **Steps Taken to Improve Performance**:
-  - Original instructions had us remove EIN and NAME columns, in the Optimized code I only removed EIN
+  - Original instructions had us remove 'EIN' and 'NAME' columns, in the Optimized code I only removed 'EIN'
   - I added a batch_number into the model to aid in the speed of running the 100 epochs, since adding Name back in gratly increased the number of records/features
   - I dropped the layer neurons to 7 and 10